crustio/crust-wiki/docs/claimcsm.md

 sidebar_label: CSM Claim
 ---

-CSM (Crust Storage Market) token is designed for Crust Decentralized Storage Market.Serving the Crust storage market,you can map the ERC20 CSM to the Crust Maxwell network in advance for guarantee.Follow this tutorial step by step to claim Maxwell CSM.
+[CSM Token](https://ipfs.decoo.io/ipfs/QmYVRP7puUhGvQPuThHK2mtQgj2nUAoJYkBgXYxwiaC8Dq) is Crust Shadow's original token.The total initial amount of CSM is 200 million,it will be allocated to community.you can map the ERC20 CSM to the Crust Maxwell network in advance to participate Maxwell's storage market related activities.Follow this tutorial step by step to claim Maxwell CSM.

 ## Preparation